Danish Culture

 The Danish culture is based on "Jante Law".
 It's a concept created by Norwegian/Danish author Axel Sandemose in his 1933 novel, "A Fugitive Crosses His Tracks".
 It states that everyone is equal, no one is special and everyone should be treated as such.

-I do appreciate the fact that everyone is treated equally.
-In theory, a doctor or politician is no better than a factory worker or a school teacher.
+In theory, a doctor or politician is no better than a postal clerk or a school teacher.
 Being a housewife is neither better nor worse than being a career woman.
 A man can work or be a stay-at-home dad.
-Each person is given the same respect under b>"Jante Law" and it is just part of the Danish culture.
+Each person is given the same respect under "Jante Law" and it is just part of the Danish culture.

 That said, this type of Danish culture is a major reason for the high tax rate.
 As a taxpayer you have to make sure those less fortunate or less willing to work or contribute get their fair share of the pie.